DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

  <img src="./img/ActorCritic_Modell.png" width="360" alt="" />
  <figcaption>
  <p></p>
  <p style="text-align: center;"> Fig. 2: Actor Critic Modell.
-The actor adjust a policy based on the TD error recived from the critic. the critic adjusts stae-value parameters using  the same error.
-It produces a error from the rewards isgnal, R and the current change in its esimate of state values.
+The actor adjust a policy based on the TD error recived from the critic. the critic adjusts state-value parameters using  the same error.
+It produces a error from the rewards signal, R and the current change in its esimate of state values.
 The actor does not have direct acces to the rewads signal, and the critic does not have direct access to the action [3].  </p>
  </figcaption>
 </figure>
  <p></p>